Zizzamia/perfume.js/README.md

 ### Cumulative Layout Shift (CLS)
 **CLS** is an important, user-centric metric for measuring visual stability because it helps quantify how often users experience unexpected layout shifts—a low CLS helps ensure that the page is delightful.

-We end the CLS measure at two points: when FID happen and when the page's lifecycle state changes to hidden.
+We end the Cumulative Layout Shift measure at two points: when First Input Delay happen and when the page's lifecycle state changes to hidden.

 ```javascript
 // Perfume.js: cls 0.13